ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 *We considered it, but we haven't had the chance.*

-## Cross Platform Game Programming with PlayN
+## Cross Platform Game Programming with PlayN by Lilli Thompson

 *November 1, 3:15 - 4:00*

+Began as console developer, now a software engineer with chrome and PlayN advocate